Hōgyū Jizō

-Hōgyū Jizō (放牛地蔵) are Japanese stone statues; mostly of Ksitigarbha and other kinds of stone statues made by Buddhist monk Hōgyū (around 1672–1732) between 1722 and 1732 in Kumamoto, Japan.
+Hōgyū Jizō (放牛地蔵) are Japanese stone statues, mostly representing the bodhisattva Ksitigarbha, made by Buddhist monk Hōgyū (around 1672–1732) between 1722 and 1732 in Kumamoto, Japan.
 When Hōgyū was about 14, in 1686, his father was killed by a samurai.
 Later he made stone statues for the repose of the soul of his father.

 Historical records

 In January 1686, a blacksmith called Hichizaemon, a heavy drinker, threw a bamboo blower at his son.
 It accidentally hit the forehead of a samurai, Ohyano Genzaemon.
 Despite repeated apologies, Genzaemon immediately killed Hichizaemon with a sword, that being legal at the time by kiri sute gomen.
 Genzaemon, the son and his sister all wrote witness statements, and the Bugyō did not punish Genzaemon.

 Out of grief, the son entered the Buddhist priesthood for the repose of his father, and offered a prayer with a vow that he would make 100 stone statues.
 He made 107 stone statues between 1722 and 1732.
 He died in 1732.
-The 100th statue was in Ōjō-in Temple in Kumamoto, and it was the biggest statue (186 cm high) among others standing on the big stone lotus.
+The 100th statue was in Ōjō-in Temple in Kumamoto, and it was the largest statue (186 cm high) among others standing on the big stone lotus.